spicyjack/portaboom/docs/portaboom.md

 ## Portaboom Notes ##

+## Todos ##
+- Catalog all of the open source software used by this project, so you can create links to source, as specified by the GPL

 ### Links to Other Projects ###
 - NaCL Doom - Native Client Chrome extension
   - http://doom.pdox.net/faq.html